Teen charged with driving under the influence, reckless homicide after crash kills Indiana family members

-Mason Hartkey, 19, is charged with three counts of Operating While Intoxicated with a BAC greater than .08 Causing Death and three counts of Reckless Homicide.
+Mason Hartke, 19, is charged with three counts of Operating While Intoxicated with a BAC greater than .08 Causing Death and three counts of Reckless Homicide.
 All six charges are Level 5 Felonies.

-Police say Hartkey was driving southbound near the 103-mile marker of I-69 when he left the road for an unknown reason and struck the Rinehart family’s vehicle that was parked on the shoulder.
+Police say Hartke was driving southbound near the 103-mile marker of I-69 when he left the road for an unknown reason and struck the Rinehart family’s vehicle that was parked on the shoulder.